localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 features, ensuring that all team members can work in sync and test in a uniform setting.
 You can read about it further in [**our documentation**](https://docs.localstack.cloud/user-guide/cloud-sandbox/).

-## Save, Share, Restore Entire State with Cloud Pods
+## Save, Share, and Restore Cloud State with Cloud Pods

 {{< img-simple src="cloud-pod-banner.png" alt="cloud pods">}}